leftwm/leftwm/README.md

 | Mod + Shift + Q     | Close the current window                                               |
 | Mod + Shift + R     | Reload LeftWM and its config                                           |
 | Mod + p             | Use dmenu to start application                                         |

+**Note:** Although we encourage you to use [Alacritty](https://github.com/alacritty/alacritty), LeftWM will set your default terminal to the first terminal it finds in this list (in the order presented):
+1. Alacritty
+2. Termite
+3. URXVT
+4. RXVT
+5. ST
+6. ROXTerm
+7. Eterm
+8. Terminator
+9. Terminology
+10. Gnome Terminal

 ## Floating Windows